-An HE STA that receives a Multi-TID BlockAckReq frame or a MU-BAR variant Trigger frame that contains a Multi-TID BlockAckReq variant in the User Info field addressed to the STA shall respond with a Multi-STA BlockAck frame that contains a STA Info subfield with a Block Ack Bitmap subfield for each of the TIDs (with values less than 8) contained in the BlockAckReq frame and the length of each Block Ack Bitmap subfields shall be equal to the solicited Bitmap length (i.e., FN subfields in solicited Block Ack Request Starting Sequence Control and responding Block Ack Starting Sequence Control for the same TID are equal).
+An HE STA that receives a Multi-TID BlockAckReq frame or a MU-BAR variant Trigger frame that contains a Multi-TID BlockAckReq variant in the User Info field addressed to the STA, [CID3201]or a GCR MU-BAR variant Trigger frame that contains a Multi-TID BlockAckReq variant in the Common Info field shall respond with a Multi-STA BlockAck frame that contains a STA Info subfield with a Block Ack Bitmap subfield for each of the TIDs (with values less than 8) contained in the BlockAckReq frame, with Starting Sequence Number subfield set to the Starting Sequence Number subfield of the Block Ack Request Starting Sequence Control subfield and the length of the Block Ack Bitmap subfield calculated as defined in 27.4.3[CID9737]..

-If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS set to 1 from a STA, then the HE AP shall not send a Multi-STA Block Ack frame whose destination STAs associate with more than one APs to the STA.
+If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS set to 1 from a STA, then the HE AP shall not send a Multi-STA Block Ack frame to the STA if the frame is destined for STAs associated with more than one AP that are part of the same multiple BSSID set [CID3060].

-An HE non-AP STA that is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Transmitted BSSID (Rx Control Frame To MultiBSS set to 1 in HE Capabilities element), shall respond with a BlockAck frame whose RA is set either to the (nontransmitted) BSSID it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).
+An HE non-AP STA that is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Transmitted BSSID (Rx Control Frame To MultiBSS set to 1 in HE Capabilities element), shall respond to an MU BAR frame with RA set either to the (nontransmitted) BSSID it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).

 Acknowledgement, block acknowledgment or all acknowledgement selection in a Multi-STA BlockAck frame